Resolution B:

 Sec.
 3.03.
 Anti-Racism Training and Certification.

-At least 30 days prior to the opening date of the Convention, Delegates and alternates must complete Anti-Racism and Racial Reconciliation coursework managed and utilized for diocesan training programs by the Bishop’s Office.
-Training certification will be valid for 36-months from the coursework’s completion date.
+At least 30 days before the first day of the Convention, Delegates and alternates must complete Anti-Racism and Racial Reconciliation coursework managed and utilized for diocesan training programs by the Bishop’s Office.
+Training certification will be valid for 36 months from the coursework’s completion date.

 Explanation: